-Initial meetings with regulatory agencies will be focused on introductions and providing an overview of the Project and GSW.
-These meetings will also be opportunities to share intended engagement strategies and establish or build on existing relationships.
-The initial meetings will be opportunities to discuss anticipated schedules, permitting requirements, survey permits, and strategies and protocols for surveys, assessments, and modeling to support the COP and federal and state permit applications.
+Initial meetings with regulatory agencies have been focused on introductions and providing an overview of the Project and GSW.
+These meetings are opportunities to share intended engagement strategies and establish or build on existing relationships.
+Additionally, these have been opportunities to discuss anticipated schedules, permitting requirements, survey permits, and strategies and protocols for surveys, assessments, and modeling to support the COP and federal and state permit applications.

-GSW will share its plan to engage the agency on the development of the ACP during initial meetings, and also clarify the agency's preferred communication protocol and cadence moving forward.
+GSW has shared its plan to engage agencies on the development of the ACP during initial meetings, and also clarified preferred communication protocol and cadence moving forward.